garystafford/msk-perf-test/README.md

 # Notes

+All tests were run from Alpine-based Docker container running in Kubernetes Pod on Amazon EKS cluster.
+The EKS cluster and MSK cluster in separate VPCs, within same AWS Account and AWS Region (us-east-1).

 ## Requirements

 - Case 1: RF=2, acks = 1, min.insync.replicas = 1, nearest replica fetching turned on for consumer, PST not enabled